-Before we start on avocado benefits it is interesting to know that this precious oil-rich nutritious fruit and its leaves have been used in medicine since the earliest centuries, and it has never, to this present day, lots its popularity.
+Before we start on avocado benefits it is interesting to know that this precious oil-rich nutritious fruit and it's leaves have been used in medicine since the earliest centuries, and it has never, to this present day, lost it's popularity.

 Considered by many experts to be the most nutritious of all fruits thanks to the high levels of monounsaturated fatty acids, avocados are also a good source of vitamins A, B3, B6, C E and K, folic acid, beta-carotene, iron, copper, potassium and phosphorus.